jkt-code/whatsapp-automation/README.md

 # whatsapp-automation
-Using python libraries to automate sending of bulk messages
+Using python libraries Selenium, pyautogui, and pandas to automate sending of bulk messages via whatsapp